mui/mui-x/docs/data/data-grid/editing/editing.md

 {{"demo": "BasicRowEditingGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 > ⚠ By design, when changing the value of a cell all `preProcessEditCellProps` callbacks from other columns are also called.
+> This happens to allow conditional validation (explained below) where the value of a cell impacts on the validation status of a another cell in the same row.
 > To only run validation if the value has changed check if the `hasChanged` param is `true`.

 ### Conditional validation